marknnb/recipe-management/README.md

  https://github.com/marknnb/recipe-management.git
 ```

-  - open command prompt in the root directory of project
+  - Open command prompt in the root directory of project

   - if maven is not present on the system
 ```